CryptoAutistic80/Nextcord-Cog-Bot/readME.md

    - Once the bot is running, you can interact with it on Discord.

-   - To use the chat functionality, use the `chat` command.
-For example, `!chat Hello, bot!` initiates a conversation with the bot.
+   - To use the chat functionality, use the `/chat` command.
+For example, `/chat Hello, bot!` initiates a conversation with the bot.

-   - To use the Magic 8-Ball functionality, use the `magic8ball` command.
-For example, `!magic8ball Will it rain tomorrow?` asks the Magic 8-Ball a question.
+   - To use the Magic 8-Ball functionality, use the `/magic8ball` command.
+For example, `/magic8ball Will it rain tomorrow?` asks the Magic 8-Ball a question.

    - To use the painting functionality, there are two options:

-     - Use the `paint` command with a text prompt to generate an image.
-For example, `!paint "A beautiful sunset" --resolution 512x512` generates an image based on the prompt.
+     - Use the `/paint` command with a text prompt to generate an image.
+For example, `/paint "A beautiful sunset" --resolution 512x512` generates an image based on the prompt.

-     - Use the `upload` command to upload an image and generate variations.
-For example, `!upload --resolution 1024x1024` allows you to upload an image and generate variations based on the resolution.
+     - Use the `/upload` command to upload an image and generate variations.
+For example, `/upload --resolution 1024x1024` allows you to upload an image and generate variations based on the resolution.

-   - To ping the bot, use the `ping` command.
-For example, `!ping` pings the bot and displays the bot's latency.
+   - To ping the bot, use the `/ping` command.
+For example, `/ping` pings the bot and displays the bot's latency.

 4. **Interacting with Buttons**: